ngageoint/hootenanny/README.md

 Instructions to launch an Ubuntu Hootenanny virtual machine using [Vagrant](https://www.vagrantup.com/) may be found [here](https://github.com/ngageoint/hootenanny/blob/master/VAGRANT.md).

-An RPM based installation is also available for CentOS 6.7.
+An RPM based installation is also available for CentOS 6.x.
+If you simply want to install and run Hootenanny, this is the recommended and easiest method.
+The intsructions for installing from RPM can be found [here](https://https://github.com/ngageoint/hootenanny/blob/master/docs/install/HootenannyInstall.asciidoc).

 # Documentation
 Please read the documentation included with the latest release for details on installing and using Hootenanny, as well as the algorithmic concepts behind the software.